 AGENCY shall have the right to terminate or cancel AGREEMENT in the event PROVIDER materially breaches a term or condition of this AGREEMENT.
-Nothing in this AGREEMENT shall negate PROVIDER'S rights under California Health & Safety Code, Section 1797.201, Section 1797.224, and/or Section 13801.

 B. Definition of Material Breach.

 Breach is defined as an infraction or violation of an obligation or requirement as set forth within this AGREEMENT.
 Conditions which shall constitute a material breach of this AGREEMENT by the PROVIDER shall include, but are not limited to, the following: